Equity compensation awards

 Interested in learning more?

-- The Charitable Strategies Group at Schwab Charitable is a team of professionals with specialized knowledge about non-cash asset contributions to charities.
+- The Charitable Strategies Group at DAFgiving360 is a team of professionals with specialized knowledge about non-cash asset contributions to charities.
 Our team stands ready to support you and your advisors, from initial consultation through asset evaluation, receipt, processing, and sale.
 We strive to provide unbiased guidance and frequent communication at every step of the process to help you and your advisors make informed decisions and stay aware of the time required for your transaction.

 - For more information about the advantages of contributing appreciated non-cash assets, you can read an overview article or call us at 800-746-6216.